 In her latter years, Auntie Peggy lived in her little white house by the sea at 1486 Dallas Road, Victoria, BC.
 She enjoyed watching the ships and seagulls and on blustery days, she cheerfully wiped the salt spay from her windows and wrote a wee poem.

-It would've saddened her to know that her beloved little house has since been replaced by a modern duplex structure, but her endearing poetry lives on.
+It would've saddened her to know that her beloved little house has since been torn down and replaced by a modern duplex structure, but her endearing poetry lives on.

 The clipping of Auntie Peggy's poem was always kept carefully tucked in Mom's old recipe book and fondly kept as a cheery kitchen poem.
 It was published in the Victoria Times newspaper in the late 1950s.